fuhaku/USBdecoder-app/README.md

 - 🧹 **Clear Button** to reset input and output fields
 - 🚫 **Friendly Error Handling** with pop-up messages
 - 📜 **UTF-16 Unicode decoding** for embedded USB strings
+- 🍏 Creates a standalone .app and .dmg installer for easy distribution on macOS

 ---